Paulmicha/common-web-tools/README.md

 - instanciate different environments locally and/or remotely
 - implement deployment / remote 2-way sync

+CWT targets individual developers or relatively small teams attempting to streamline or implement a common workflow across older *and* newer projects.

 ## HOW

 Abstracting differences to streamline recurrent devops needs.
 There already are free existing tools addressing some tasks, such as :